-Gerry’s Music Shop of South Hadley services the Granby Music Program with weekly visits to Mr. Williams.
+Gerry’s Music Shop of South Hadley services the Granby Music Program with weekly visits to Mr. Sargent.
 That store is where the director recommends that parents go to get an instrument.
 Parents can shop where ever they would like, this is just a recommended store that serves the school.

 How often do band classes meet and when?

 Instrumental Lessons meet weekly at East Meadow for 30 minutes.
 Students are dismissed from their scheduled class to attend lessons and are responsible for making up all missed assignments and tests.
 Lesson times rotate weekly so that the same class is not missed weekly.

 Beginning Band rehearsals meet twice a week, Tuesday and Thursday, from February through May for 30 minutes.
 These rehearsals take place before school.
 Students are asked to arrive at 7:20am in order to be ready to begin rehearsal on stage by 7:30am.

 How many performances do Beginner Band students have in one year?

 Typically two: "A Performance Demonstration" at the April Open House and a Spring Concert in May or June.

 Do I need to get a private teacher for my child?